-Credit hours: 3 Pre-requisites: Corequisite of MGT 301+ MGT200 power and responsibility which contributes to a more flexible yet more complex whole.
+Credit hours: 3 Prerequisites: Co-requisites of MGT 301+ MGT200

+This course provides students with an understanding of the many different perspectives that are needed to make HR management decisions.
+No longer can we rely upon a single vision and culture of an organization when we consider human resource issues.
+The student is presented with a view of organizations as fragmented, individual focused, with decentralized power and responsibility which contributes to a more flexible vet more complex whole.
 The course considers HRM as a key to organizational change and presents the student with a range of effective HRM practices that derive from the organization strategic plans so that as managers they can operate with flexibility and opportunity to initiate and sustain change using the people of the organization as change agents.